Building the Superinsulated Dome

 I built the concrete form from the outside in, starting with a 20-sided perimeter of pressure-treated plywood:

-There's 7-l/2" of extruded polystyrene foam inside the treated plywood perimeter, and 4" of the high-density type under the footing.
-Once the concrete is poured, the plywood stays in place to protect the foam:
+There's 7-l/2" of extruded polystyrene foam inside the plywood perimeter, and 4" of the high-density type under the footing.
+Once the concrete is poured, the treated plywood serves to protect the foam from sun and insects:

 Notice how the thickened perimeter trench is still not very deep.
 We're building a frost protected shallow foundation.
-(The link is a PDF that goes into great detail.)
 This kind of foundation is fairly new to the US, but they have been used successfully for many years in Canada and the Scandinavian countries.
 Instead of placing deep footers below the natural frostline, you use insulation to raise the frostline near the building.

 There's 4-3/4" of high-density foam under the middle expanse of the slab: